Distance: 12.3 miles one way

 East Lolo Pass Road is a chestnut Oregon ride, a twelve-mile out-and-back climb up a wide, clear-cut valley dominated by a huge rack of power lines.
 I hate it.
 But the back road that parallels it, FR 1828, is sublime—8.5 miles of the densest, most magical woods I found in Oregon (but not giant conifers—see photos).
 And one grand glimpse of Mt.
 Hood.
-It has a lot of vertical gain—I recorded 3860 ft, over three times the climbing watershed of 100 ft/mile—so you will work.
+It has a lot of vertical gain—I recorded 3860 ft, over three times the climbing benchmark of 100 ft/mile—so you will work.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Carry a map on this ride, and I recommend a compass.
 You have three turns to negotiate, and all are apparent but totally unsigned.
 Park where E. Lolo Pass Road crosses the Sandy River and head up ELPR through classic Oregon vacation cabin country.
 Go R on Muddy Fork Rd. at 3.3 miles (turn #1).
 When Muddy Fork Rd. turns R to cross the creek, don’t make the turn—take the unsigned one-lane road L (almost continuing straight on, but we’ll call it turn #2).
 That’s FR 1828.
 It has no other name.